Cailyn Hansen

 - Optional: The Occult Experience (documentary, 1985)

 - Optional: Erik Davis, TechGnosis: Myth, Magic, and Mysticism in the Age of Information (Introduction + ch.
-3 "The Magic of the Technological")
+1 "imagining technologies")

 - Link in course materials